Chocolate maker Lindt defies consumer gloom

 Even in sluggish mature markets hit by the debt crises, consumers continued to buy Lindt's popular Lindor chocolate balls and gold foil-wrapped Easter bunnies.

-The group's participation certificates, which have fallen 22.5 percent so far this year, jumped 5.7 percent at 8:56 a.m.
-British time, outperforming a 1.3 percent rise in the STOXX Europe 600 Food & Beverage index .SX3P.
+The group's participation certificates, which have fallen 22.5 percent so far this year, jumped 5.7 percent at 0756 GMT, outperforming a 1.3 percent rise in the STOXX Europe 600 Food & Beverage index .SX3P.

 "The focus on premium products and a strong brand with a luxury image should allow to increase prices also in the future," analysts at private bank Wegelin said in a note.

-"The share is a possible addition to a food-focussed portfolio but a luxury premium has to be paid," they said, recommending Barry Callebaut (BARN.S) shares as a less expensive alternative.
+"The share is a possible addition to a food-focused portfolio but a luxury premium has to be paid," they said, recommending Barry Callebaut (BARN.S) shares as a less expensive alternative.

 VOLATILE COCOA PRICES